Free Hinglish Ratio Checker for YouTube Scripts

 What Hinglish ratio actually works on Indian YouTube?

 There is no universal "best" Hinglish ratio — the working band is niche-specific.
-Across successful Indian channels, gaming and commentary content typically runs 60–75% Hindi words, entertainment and vlogs 55–70%, education 45–60% depending on subject, and tech reviews and finance explainers 35–55% Hindi with English retained for technical and product vocabulary.
+Across successful Indian channels, gaming content typically runs 60–80% Hindi words, commentary 55–75%, news, entertainment and vlogs 50–70%, education 40–60% depending on subject, and tech reviews and finance explainers 30–50% Hindi with English retained for technical and product vocabulary.
 Three patterns hold across niches.
 First, audiences pattern-match language mix within roughly the first 30 seconds; a mismatch reads as "wrong channel" and shows up as early drop-off.
 Second, consistency beats any specific number — channels that hold a stable ratio video-to-video retain better than channels that swing between Hindi-heavy and English-heavy scripts.
 Third, the mix affects monetisation: Hinglish inventory monetises at roughly 0.85x English CPM in India, while pure Hindi runs near 0.7x, so creators trade a small CPM discount for a larger, stickier mass audience.

 Frequently asked